Licensing

 External Identity License

-For external users who only need authentication — no CRM access at all.
-Useful as the cheapest way to provide authenticated access to external apps via Salesforce as the Identity Provider (IdP).
+For external users who only need authentication, with no CRM access at all.
+The cheapest way to provide authenticated access to external apps via Salesforce as the Identity Provider (IdP).

 When to use: You need Salesforce as an IdP for external users who will never access Salesforce data directly.
-Often combined with custom Heroku or third-party applications.
+Often combined with custom AWS/GCP compute or third-party applications.

 Chatter Licenses